 College of Professional Studies Academic Term

-In CPS, each academic term in fall, winter, and spring is defined as a quarter term consisting of 12 weeks.
-Some courses are scheduled for the entire 12 weeks, while others are scheduled for either the first 6 weeks or the last 6 weeks (parts of a term).
-A full summer term consists of 8 weeks.
-Some courses are scheduled for the entire 8 weeks of a term, while others are scheduled for parts of a term.
+In CPS, each academic term in fall, spring, and summer is defined as a semester term consisting of 15 weeks.
+Some courses are scheduled for the entire 15 weeks, while others are scheduled for either the first seven weeks or the last seven weeks (parts of a term).

 Eligibility for Summer Term Off

-All students, regardless of the term in which they begin studies, (e.g., CPS winter or spring quarter terms) are eligible to take the summer term off as their standard vacation term, as long as they confirm enrollment in the following fall term and they are not starting or ending their program of study in that same summer term.
+All students, regardless of the term in which they begin studies, are eligible to take the summer semester off as their standard vacation term, as long as they confirm enrollment in the following fall semester and they are not starting or ending their program of study in that same summer semester.

 Directed Study